 Many riders today are in search of a truly fun trail bike.
-You would think that is easy to find right?
-Well that is not necessarily the case!
+Would you think that is easy to find right?
+Well, that is not necessarily the case!
 As the sport of mountain biking has evolved, so have the bikes.
-You will find top level athletes requiring ultra-slack and long geometry, which the manufacturers of course make.
+You will find top-level athletes requiring ultra-slack and long geometry, which the manufacturers of course make.
 This is great for riders who ride extremely rough terrain at full speed all of the time, but can also take away from some of the liveliness that makes a bike fun to ride.

 Bring in the Ibis Mojo 3.

 This bike is modern but still maintains the fun qualities that many riders are on the search for.
 It is a through and through trail bike that will take you anywhere a trail bike should be able to take you (perhaps even more).
 There is just something special about the Mojo 3.